Ira-doesnt-know-git/LinkHarvest/README.md

-# LinkHarvest — Multi‑site URL discovery and “new posts” detector
+# Scurry — Multi‑site URL discovery and “new posts” detector

-LinkHarvest is a pull‑based aggregator that discovers article/post URLs from many sites using the best available source per site (WordPress REST API, RSS/Atom, sitemaps, or crawling).
+Scurry is a pull‑based aggregator that discovers article/post URLs from many sites using the best available source per site (WordPress REST API, RSS/Atom, sitemaps, or crawling).
 It persists history in SQLite so each run can output only newly seen URLs.
 Designed for newsfeed‑like consumers and polite by default (robots.txt, rate limits, conditional GETs).

 ---